gabriela-framework/gabriela/docs/README.md

 The first time *myPlugin* is executed, *onPluginStarted* is fired.
 The first time *myPlugin* has finished executing, *onPluginFinished* is fired.

+Both events accept injecting services with any dependency injection scope except *module* scope since plugins do not have access to services with *module* visibility scope.

 #### **Side note: On built-in events**
 >Don't forget that *onModuleStarted*, *onModuleFinished*, *onPluginStarted* and *onPluginFinished* are all executed only once, when module or plugin start and finish executing for the first time.

+#### **Side note: On dependency injection**
+>Dependency injection works the same way for built-in events as in any other Gabriela component except that plugin events do not accept injecting services with *module* visibility scope.

 #### Global events